mrinalxdev/BrainWeave/README.md

  - Click on the Let's Go Button to Go to the main project
  - Connect Your Wallet with MetMask
- - Enter your name and message you want to send me
+ - Enter your name and quote you want to send publicly

  - Enter the Pay button to continue the transaction.

- When your transaction will be succesfull I will receive the ethers on my deplyoed contract .
+ - After the successful transaction .
+Your new quote will get updated publically in the table below

 ## Tech Stack